‘Teen Mom 2’: Kailyn Lowry And Mystery Baby Daddy Getting Back Together?

 “Co-parenting when the baby is born is the plan as of now,” the insider said.
 “They’re working on things currently [to get back together].”

 However, Kailyn Lowry‘s third pregnancy hasn’t been easy.
-The Teen Mom 2 star, who is also the mother of sons Isaac, 7, and Lincoln, 3, has been having a “rough” time while carrying baby number three.
+The Teen Mom 2 star, who is also the mother of sons Isaac, seven, and Lincoln, three, has been having a “rough” time while carrying baby number three.
 Sources reveal that despite Kail’s pregnancy woes she’s “pushing through it” and that she is beyond “excited to meet her new addition.”

 As many Teen Mom 2 fans know, the identity of the baby’s father isn’t the only think that Lowry is keeping a secret.
 The MTV star says she will not find out the gender of the unborn baby until the day it’s born.
 Only then will Kailyn know if she’ll be adding a third boy to her growing brood, or if she’ll welcome her first daughter to the tribe.

 Currently, it’s unclear how involved Kailyn Lowry’s baby daddy will be.
 Lowry, who has two exes, Jo Rivera and Javi Marroquin, who are very involved with their sons, Isaac and Lincoln, doesn’t know what to expect when it comes to baby number three.
-The Teen Mom 2 star’s rep previously confirmed that Kail and the baby daddy briefly dated, and that she doesn’t know how how much apart of the baby’s life the unidentified man will be.
+The Teen Mom 2 star’s rep previously confirmed that Kail and the baby daddy briefly dated and that she doesn’t know how much apart of the baby’s life the unidentified man will be.

 “We don’t know how involved the father will be,” Lowry’s rep stated.
 “Kail will release that information when she’s ready.”